 Which means that…

 When you apply for a traditional life insurance policy, the insurance company has access to a considerable amount of information about you, which they use to assess the level of risk you represent.
 If they consider you an acceptable risk, they may approve your application without requiring a Graded Death Benefit.
 However, with Guaranteed Issue Life Insurance policies, the insured is not required to undergo a medical exam or answer any medical questions.
-This means that the insurer has no way of knowing whether the applicant has any serious pre-existing medical conditions.
-As a result, these types of policies may have a Graded Death Benefit as a way to manage risk and keep premiums affordable.
+This means the insurer cannot know whether the applicant has severe pre-existing medical conditions.
+As a result, these types of policies may have a Graded Death Benefit to manage risk and keep premiums affordable.

 Additionally…